Skip to content

 • Navigation that feels chaotic rather than intentional

 Developers have a familiar term for this in codebases: technical debt.
+Documentation suffers from something similar: information debt.

 The root cause is rarely bad intentions.
 It is missing architecture.

-Documentation as an Information System
+Documentation as an information system

 When documentation is treated as a simple collection of pages, it becomes difficult to maintain.